-Students with a bachelor’s degree in a field other than business enjoy a number of benefits from pursuing an MBA degree.
-Many companies prefer to hire non-business majors who earn advanced degrees in business, including in specialized fields like medical research, technology, and recruitment.
-Some industries seek employees who specialize in business and in another field.
-Pursuing an MBA prepares graduates for a career change to business or for career advancement within their current industry.
+Many companies prefer to hire non-business majors who earn advanced degrees in business.
+Fields like medical research and technology may seek employees with dual specializations in their industry and in business.
+Pursuing an MBA can prepare graduates for a career change to business or for advancement within their current industry.

 Kohl Friery has served in enrollment management at Lenoir-Rhyne University since 2014.
 In December 2016, Friery earned his master of arts in university leadership from Lenoir-Rhyne University.
 Friery holds a bachelor of science in education with a minor in English and telecommunications from Bowling Green State University.
 He grew up in rural northwest Ohio and currently resides in Asheville, North Carolina, with his fiancé Shelby.